ly-rp/DelDelApp/README.txt

 Enhancements we wish to include into the app are:
 - Guest users, a role that can only see recipes and cannot leave ratings nor upload recipes
-- Dark mode and Light mode
+- User Profiles for Registered Users
-- Favoriting of recipes for Registered Users
+- Favouriting of recipes for Registered Users
+- Working GIF in Welcome Page
+- Aesthetic CSS makeover
+- Ability to see your own recipes in the My Recipes Page
+-